Estimote/Android-Proximity-SDK/README.md

 Also, bear in mind, that the system callback **may be invoked many times**, thus displaying your notification again and again.
 In order to avoid this problem, you should add a button to your notification that will call `trigger.stop()` to stop the system scan.
 On the other hand, you can use `displayOnlyOnce()` method when building the `ProximityTrigger` object - this will fire your notification only once, and then you will need to call `start()` again.

-> Known problems: The scan registraton gets cancelled when user disables bluetooth and WiFi on his phone.
+> Known problems: The scan registration gets cancelled when user disables bluetooth and WiFi on his phone.
 After that, the trigger may not work, and your app will need to be opened once again to reschedule the `ProximityTrigger`.

 > **This feature is still experimental and in development.**